tyeckh/DSAI-T7/README.md

 - Multi-Layer Perceptron ANN (Regression)

 ## Conclusion
-- Remaining lease has minimum correlation with resale price unexpectedly, so it seems to be less important factor affecting HDB resale prices
+- Population size has minimum correlation with life expectancy, this is justified as population size may vary widely between countries with similar levels of life expectancy
-- Lease commence date and floor area is important variables as they have high correlation and linearity with HDB resale price
+- Mortality Rates and Schooling are important variables as they have high correlation and linearity with life expectancy.
+Higher mortality rates likely indicate poorer health conditions, while higher levels of schooling are associated with better health awareness and access to healthcare.
-- Storey range, flat level and flat type are important variables that cause variations to HDB sale prices, while town seems to be less important
+- Economy status of a country (Developing/Developed) can be a good classifying variable for life expectancy.
+- Based on the models used, we derived that Random Forest returned the best model in predicting life expectancy.

 ## What did we learn from this project
 - We made use of Random Forest Regressors, K-Neighbours Regressors and Multi-Layer Perceptron Neural Networks, which are new Machine Learning algorithms not taught in the course.